-Maybe you heard about Nexus Prayer through a friend or family member, through one of my prayer events, or even at your church.
-Or perhaps I personally handed you a Nexus Prayer brochure while I was out and about in the city.
+Maybe you heard about Nexus Prayer through a friend or family member, one of my prayer events, or even at your church.
+Or perhaps I personally handed you a nexus prayer card while I was out and about in the city.
 Who knows?
 You may have even stumbled on this website late one night when you couldn’t sleep and did a simple Google search on prayer or God.

 Be still, and know that I am God.”
 Psalm 46:10

-Today, I invite you to join this journey of quietude with me through the pages, resources, journal, inspirational photography, and prayer groups of this website.
+Today, I invite you to join this journey of quietude with me through the pages, resources, journal, inspirational photography, and prayer groups of this website and ministry.
 Along the way, I hope you discover just as I have the personal and transformational relationship with Jesus Christ that is available to you by simply being still and knowing God through Nexus Prayer.